johnson270cpu/godot-tailscale-p2p/README.md

 ⚠️ This project currently uses placeholder IP generation for testing purposes.
+Also experimental not working fully yet

 # Godot Tailscale P2P